 Most of us don’t have to worry about hitting that 90-minute barrier though.
 In the modern workplace, people struggle to hit 50, 25, or even just ten minutes of uninterrupted work.
 Worst of all, we don’t realize this is happening.

-Lifeline changes this by visualizing your day at the top of your screen and rewards you with fruits for hitting 10, 25, 50, or 90-minute blocks of uninterrupted work.
-You want more days that look like this:
+Lifeline changes this by visualizing your day at the top of your screen and rewards you for completing 25-minute cycles of uninterrupted work.

 2. Balance is give and take, for both work and life